 Do I need to rebuild mailing lists?

-More tough questions!
-For now, yes, although Finalsite’s development team is currently working on a utility to allow site admins to migrate eNotify mailing lists to Messages.
+Not necessarily.
+Finalsite’s development team has released a utility to allow site admins to migrate eNotify mailing lists to Messages.
 This will allow schools to maintain list unsubscribes, which may be particularly important for recipients who are not a part of the immediate school community, such as alumni.
-We expect to release this feature in January 2019.
+This migration tool does not migrate dynamic filters and some other list settings from eNotify.

 However, switching to a new module might be a good time for schools to rethink how they’ve created mailing lists.
 Mailing lists should be topic based, and not based on who a user is (e.g., parents of students in grade 5).
 Users unsubscribe from mailing lists.
 If schools send a message to parents that they would prefer not to receive, it may cause parents to unsubscribe from the list, preventing them from receiving future emails.
 Instead of an “All Parents” list, consider creating lists that clearly define the type of communication users can expect to receive: All School Newsletter, Upper School athletics updates, News from the Arts and Music Dept.

-One of the new features schools will notice in Messages is the email types “Operational” and “Marketing.”
-Operational emails are “required to fulfill a contract” and will ignore global unsubscribes, and will also not contain an unsubscribe link.
-Critical emails that all parents MUST see would qualify as “operational,” such as a deadline for re-enrollment or a school closing.
-Newsletters -- while they may contain very important information -- or fundraising pleas are considered “marketing” emails, and schools MUST legally respect users’ rights not to receive such email should they so choose.
+One of the features schools will notice in Messages is the email types “Administrative” and “Promotional.”
+Administrative emails are “required to fulfill a contract.”
+They will ignore global unsubscribes, and will also not contain an unsubscribe link.
+Critical emails that all parents MUST see would qualify as “Administrative,” such as a deadline for re-enrollment or a school closing.
+Newsletters -- while they may contain very important information -- or fundraising pleas are considered “Promotional” emails, and schools must legally respect users’ rights not to receive such email should they so choose.

 Once I start using Messages, can I still use eNotify?